TrickyTroll/good-bot-cli/README.md

 > **Note**: With this installation method, `good-bot-cli` will
 > be installed in your `$GOPATH`.
 If your `$GOPATH` has not
-> been added to your `PATH`, the executable wont be available
+> been added to your `PATH`, the executable won’t be available
 > from everywhere on your machine.

 #### Go toolchain